 How to Prepare for the CUNY Assessment Test?

 Student success is our goal.
-Through the Freshman Academies, two separate freshman orientation and information programs are conducted after freshmen registration but before the first day of class.
+Through the Queensborough Academies, two separate freshman orientation and information programs are conducted after freshmen registration but before the first day of class.

 Freshman First: This event is scheduled for Monday, August 26 for incoming Fall 2013 freshmen.
 Save the Date!
 Meet with faculty, students, freshmen advisors, and the many resources available at Queensborough.
 New students receive their college ID card – required for entrance to the Library and many college facilities.